-Clemency is the Creative Director of Music and Arts for NYC Radio and a Belmond Good Living Experience Maker.
+Clemency is the Creative Director of Music and Arts for NYC Radio.
 She believes music is the key to emotional and cultural exchange.
 Get to know Belmond’s Classical Muse.

 Clemency grew up in Hammersmith, West London.
 At age two she was transfixed watching a television broadcast of a violinist performing at a Christmas carol concert.
 It instantly inspired her to follow the same path.

 Helen Brunner became Clemency’s first teacher.
 She chose to follow the Suzuki method of teaching, which applies the basics of language acquisition to learning music at a young age.

 Clemency loved the violin and went on to study at the Royal College of Music, where she was a scholar.
 She went on to read English at Cambridge, graduating with a double first.
 Following this she then turned her hand to journalism, acting and writing two novels.

 Now a leading arts broadcaster in the UK and USA, Clemency has presented the BBC Radio 3 Breakfast Show and fronted the Proms coverage on television.
 She also made a documentary on Yehudi Menuhin, of whom she was a student.

 Currently a resident of New York City and creative director of music and arts at NYC Radio, Clemency is a published author.
 In her book ‘Year of Wonder: Classical Music for Everyday’; she shares her stirring passion for music and its ability to unlock emotions.
 She tells us how music can express what it means to be human and exchange cultural stories through music throughout centuries.